BIVROST/360WebPlayer/README.md

 There are two separate licenses to choose from:

 1. [The free license][license-free] - use for web sites that are non commercial
-2. [The paid license][license-paid] - use for commercial web sites, one license per domain (contact [sales][email-sales] for payment).
+		2. [The paid license][license-commercial] - use for commercial web sites, one license per domain ([contact sales][email-sales] for payment).

-If you want to remove or replace our branding or are unsure about which license applies to you, please [contact us for help and additional licensing options][email-licensing].
+If you want to remove or replace our branding or are unsure about which license applies to you, please [contact us for help and additional licensing options][email-sales].

-[email-licensing]: TODO:mailto:licensing
+[email-sales]: mailto:contact@bivrost360.com
 [license-free]: LICENSE-free.md
-[license-paid]: LICENSE-paid.md
-[email-sales]: TODO:mailto:sales
+[license-commercial]: LICENSE-commercial.md